Brooklyn Immersionists: Collective environmental context

-In another form of convergence with their environment a couple years later, Lalalandia integrated recycled materials from the local factories into a richly woven, “omnisensorial” night space called El Sensorium.
-Yvette Helin, who explored relationships between her street performers, The Pedestrian Project and their environment, opened up a performance space with Rube Fenwick whose very name, the Green Room, evoked a relationship with nature.
+Yvette Helin opened up a performance space with Rube Fenwick whose very name, the Green Room, evoked a relationship with nature.
+Helin also explored relationships between her street performers, The Pedestrian Project, and their environment.
 Some of the solo performers who made the entire neighborhood their stage – including local community meetings and protest marches – would make the Green Room one of their bases.
 These ubiquitous performers included Andrew Hampsas, Dan McKereghan, Gene Pool, Medea de Vyse and Miss Kitty.
-Given that their industrial world was coping with toxic waste and economic decline, more astringent terms for extended being also emerged.
-These included “illbient”, coined by Lalalandia member, Gregor Asch, and Laurel Casey's phrase, “sacred dump”.
-Echoing Asch and Casey, the cartoonist Tony Millionaire brought a wry sense of humor to the discourse, using the title “Urban Pastoral” on one of his treatments on the industrial neighborhood.
+Given that their industrial world was coping with toxic waste and economic decline, Laurel Casey echoed Greg Asch’s “illbient” with the phrase, “sacred dump”.

-As a philosophy of extended being, creative immersion in their environment was not limited to the streets and crumbling waterfront.
+As a philosophy of extended being, creative immersion in their environment was not limited to the streets and crumbling waterfront of Williamsburg.
 Prescient social media projects emerged in the 1990s that immersed audiences in a hybrid of media, environment and sensual, physical activity.
-These included Fake Shop, Nerve Circle and Lalalandia's richly embodied and interactive media confluxes, The Outpost media collective’s rooftop garden gatherings, Floating Cinema’s family-friendly film screenings from a barge on the East River, and the Ocularis film collective’s screenings on the roof of Galapagos Art Space.
+These included the richly embodied and interactive media confluxes of Nerve Circle, Lalalandia and Fake Shop; AirZotto’s sheet plastic caves; the Outpost Media Collective’s rooftop garden gatherings; Floating Cinema’s film screenings from a barge on the East River; and the Ocularis Film Collective’s screenings on the roof of Galapagos Art Space.
+Galapagos also featured a dark reflecting pool inside its entrance area, and immersed audiences in seating systems which floated over an even larger pool at its next incarnation in DUMBO, Brooklyn.